 WELCOME KNOX COLLEGE STUDENTS !

+Knox College strives to provide a safe and healthy environment for all students.
+However, accidents and illnesses are sometimes unavoidable.
 The purpose of this website is to inform Knox College students what to do when injured or ill and what insurance programs are available to help pay for some of the medical treatment expenses that may be required.

 IN THE EVENT OF A MAJOR, LIFE THREATENING INJURY OR ILLNESS, you or a companion should dial 911 to dispatch emergency medical personnel or an ambulance for transportation to the nearest medical facility.
 If your injury or illness does not appear to be life threatening, you can contact the Knox College on-campus Student Health Center for basic advice and services.
 For more information regarding location, services and hours of operation of the on-campus Student Health and Counseling Center CLICK HERE